-Everyone is different in his or her own way.
-We should treat all people fairly, as we would like to be treated.
+Everyone is unique in their own way.
+We should treat all people fairly and equitably, as we would like to be treated.

-4.3.07 Coming to School
+4.3.06 Coming to School

 You must attend school each day and be on time.
 When you are sick or have a family emergency, you may remain at home.
 When you return to school, be sure to have a note from your parent or guardian, explaining why you were absent and to ask your teachers about missed assignments.